 For rich, luxurious wood tones, Watco’s Danish Oil Wood Finish is an excellent interior stain available in 14 colors, including Walnut, Golden Oak, and Fruitwood.
 It can be applied by brushing or spraying (a pint covers up to 85 square feet) and dries in about six hours.
 Applying additional coats will increase the depth of color and sheen.
-Amazon buyers award the oil-based stain like this requires the use of a solvent, such as mineral spirits).
+Only note that cleaning up an oil-based stain like this requires the use of a solvent, such as mineral spirits).
 It’s worth the effort, though, as the Danish Oil Wood Finish imparts a gorgeous, hand-rubbed look.

-An interior stain/varnish combo, Minwax Polyshades Stain & Polyurethane comes in 14 colors—including royal walnut, Tudor, and mission oak—and satin or gloss finish.
+An interior stain/varnish combo, oil-based Minwax Polyshades Stain & Polyurethane comes in 14 colors with either a satin or gloss sheen.
 One quart covers up to 150 square feet, and while a single coat dries in about six hours, two coats are recommended for the richest color and sheen.
 For a flawless finish, be sure to apply Polyshades with a high-quality brush.
-Amazon buyers award Polyshades a hearty 4.4 stars, saying it imparts a “beautiful finish” and creates a “durable surface.”
-Cleanup requires a solvent, such as mineral spirits.
-Available from Amazon.
+The product will reward you, in the words of reviewers, with a “beautiful finish” and a “durable surface.”

-No worries about drips and runs—even when staining vertical surfaces—with Minwax Gel Stain.
-It provides uniform color in 12 shades, including chestnut, coffee, and hickory, and can be used on either interior or exterior wood (though exterior surfaces must be coated with a protective finish, such as spar varnish).
-Apply with a brush, cloth, or foam applicator (the quart size covers up to 200 square feet); it can be recoated in 10 hours and dries completely in 24 hours.
-Amazon buyers award this gel stain 4.4 stars for its rich color and no-mess application.
+There are no worries about drips and runs—even when staining vertical surfaces—when you work with Minwax Gel Stain.
+The product provides uniform color in 12 shades (e.g., chestnut, coffee, and hickory) and can be used on either interior or exterior wood (though exterior surfaces must be coated with a protective finish, such as spar varnish).
+Apply with a brush, cloth, or foam applicator (the quart size covers up to 200 square feet), then wait 10 hours or overnight to re-coat.
 A solvent is necessary for cleanup, but there won’t be much to clean thanks to the gel stain’s no-mess application.